iconify/iconify/README.md

 -   Directory `iconify-icon` contains `iconify-icon` web component that renders icons.
 It also contains wrappers for various frameworks that cannot handle web components.
 -   Directory `components` contains older version of icon components that are native to various frameworks, which do not use web component.
 -   Directory `components-css` contains components for rendering SVG with CSS, with Iconify API fallback for Safari browser.
--   Directory `plugins` contains plugins for various frameworks, which generate icons (deprecated, moved to separate repository).

 Other repositories you might want to look at: